Design Pattern: Singleton Pattern in Python

 WARNING

-Method #2: Using Metaclass (Recommended way in Python)
+Method #1: Using Metaclass

 We have defined a class-level dictionary named _instances, to store the generated class instances.